kostuk42/project-drUnk404/readme.md

 - `GET /own`: Returns all cocktails created by the user.

-- `POST /favorite/add`: Receives the body with the required field id and adds to ‘favourite’ user id.
+- `POST /favorite/add`: Receives the body with the required field id and adds to ‘favorite’ user id.
 Returns the favorite cocktail.

-- `DELETE /favorite/remove`: Receives the body with the required field id and deletes the user id from the ‘favourite’ field.
+- `DELETE /favorite/remove`: Receives the body with the required field id and deletes the user id from the ‘favorite’ field.
 Returns the deleted cocktail.

 - `GET /favorite`: Returns all user favorite cocktails.